-We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and estimated offering expenses, will be approximately \$36.8 million (or \$37.3 million if our existing principal stockholders and their affiliated entities purchase an aggregate of \$7.5 million of shares of common stock in this offering because no underwriting discounts and commissions are applicable to the purchase of such shares), or approximately \$42.6 million (or \$43.1 million if our existing principal stockholders and their affiliated entities purchase an aggregate of \$7.5 million of shares of common stock in this offering because no underwriting discounts and commissions are applicable to the purchase of such shares) if the underwriters exercise their option to purchase additional shares from us in full.
+We estimate that the net proceeds to us from this offering, after deducting estimated underwriting discounts and commissions and offering expenses, will be approximately \$57.0 million, or approximately \$65.9 million if the underwriters exercise their option to purchase additional shares from us in full.
 We intend to use the net proceeds from this offering as follows:

-- approximately \$36.0 million through the fourth quarter of 2011 for the planned manufacture and commercialization of EXPAREL in the United States; and - the balance for working capital and other general corporate purposes, which may include the acquisition or licensing of other products or technologies or the acquisition of other businesses in the biotechnology or specialty pharmaceuticals industry.
+- approximately \$36.0 million through the fourth quarter of 2011 for the planned manufacture and commercialization of EXPAREL in the United States; - approximately \$1.5 million through the fourth quarter of 2011 for the development of EXPAREL for nerve block; and - the balance for working capital and other general corporate purposes, which may include the acquisition or licensing of other products or technologies or the acquisition of other businesses in the biotechnology or specialty pharmaceuticals industry.